alexanderlazutkin/DEZC2025proj/README.md

 # The Final project was developed as part of Data Engineering Zoomcamp 2025.
 ## Intro
-The main goal of the project is to evaluate crime statistics in the UK and the most criminal areas of the country.
+The main goal of the project is to evaluate crime statistics in the UK and the most criminal regions and types of crime.
 In the future, it is planned to develop the project.
 Using the Police UK (Home | data.police.uk) extract the data related to street-level crime and outcome data as well as the nearest police stations.

 ### Data source info